-Tonight's edition was a 68 year old man who had just been divorced, had $53K to his name, and was trying to buy a house so he could move out of a relative's house.
+Tonight's edition was a 68-year-old recently divorced man who had $53K to his name and was trying to buy a house so he could move out of a relative's house.
 Luckily for him, he was able to get adequate housing in his area for $75K and could actually pay the mortgage using SS and his pension.

 Dave always asks the callers, “How did you do it?” and the callers inevitably describe their saga which usually involves living on a budget, accounting for every dollar they made, and frequently, an increase in income.
 After hearing that tonight, this thought came across my mind: